DLASTHR: The Rocks double murder

-On 16, April 2005 at approximately 1:10am Naser Ghaderi and Keyvan Ghajaloo were killed in a drive-by shooting on Hickson Road, The Rocks, Sydney.
-Reports state that as Ghaderi and Ghajaloo were standing by a car, a BMW and a Volkswagen stopped next to them, the driver of the BMW was reported to have said, "Are you the Persians from the party?".
-Following this conversation a hail of bullets from two guns were fired killing Ghaderi and Ghajaloo.
-There was a third man from Perth whose identity is not known at this stage (MG).
-Reports also state this was payback from an altercation Ghaderi had two weeks prior at a Persian event.
+On April 16, 2005, at approximately 1:10 AM, Naser Ghaderi and Keyvan Ghajaloo were fatally shot in a drive-by incident on Hickson Road, The Rocks, Sydney.
+According to reports, Ghaderi and Ghajaloo were standing near a vehicle when a BMW and a Volkswagen approached.
+The driver of the BMW allegedly inquired, "Are you the Persians from the party?"
+Following this exchange, gunfire was discharged, resulting in the deaths of Ghaderi and Ghajaloo.
+The incident was believed to be a retaliatory act stemming from an altercation involving Ghaderi at a Persian event two weeks prior.

-During the coroner's inquest into the murders, Ahmed Alfadly, a non-Assyrian associate of the gang, was named as the opponent Ghaderi had during the altercation at the Persian event 2 weeks prior.
-Raymon Youmaran and Danny Hirmiz were also identified as possible participants in the killings.
-Alfadly left Australia for Kuwait five days after the shootings and has never returned.
-To this day no one has been charged for the murders.
+During the coroner's inquest, Ahmed Alfadly, a non-Assyrian associate of the gang, was identified as the individual involved in the preceding altercation with Ghaderi.
+Raymon Youmaran and Danny Hirmiz were also identified as potential persons of interest in connection with the homicides.
+Alfadly departed Australia for Kuwait five days post-incident and has not since returned.
+As of the current date.

-Babylon cafe manslaughter
+Babylon cafe shooting

-In November 2005 the Babylon Cafe in Fairfield, New South Wales was sprayed with bullets, killing bystander Raymond Khananyah and wounding three others.
-Three gunmen in balaclavas, armed with semi-automatic pistols, got out of a black car and fired up to 17 shots into the cafe.
-It was believed the incident was a case of mistaken identity.
-The car in the shooting was found later and arrests were made but Youmaran still remained at large.
-In 2011 a coroner's inquest into the Babylon Cafe shooting revealed in the days before the murder there was a previous shooting and a fight where a firearm was produced.
-Counsel assisting the Coroner Peter McGrath said police believed the shooting was the work of the local Assyrian gang.
+In November 2005, the Babylon Cafe in Fairfield, New South Wales, became the site of a violent incident when it was targeted in a drive-by shooting.
+The attack resulted in the death of Raymond Khananyah, an innocent bystander, and left three others wounded.
+According to reports, three individuals wearing balaclavas and wielding semi-automatic pistols emerged from a dark-colored vehicle and discharged approximately 17 rounds into the cafe.
+Authorities suspect that the incident was a case of mistaken identity.
+The vehicle used in the shooting was later recovered, leading to several arrests; however, Raymon Youmaran remained at large.

+A coroner’s inquest in 2011 into the Babylon Cafe shooting brought to light that, in the days preceding the murder, there had been a prior shooting and a physical altercation during which a firearm was brandished.
+Peter McGrath, Counsel assisting the Coroner, stated that police investigators believed the shooting was perpetrated by a local Assyrian gang.

-McGrath named five men as persons of interest in Khananyah's death including Ramon Youmaran, Steven David, Danny Hurmz, George Hanna, Samer Marcus and Michael Odisho.
+During the inquest, five individuals were identified as persons of interest in connection with Khananyah's death: Ramon Youmaran, Steven David, Danny Hurmz, George Hanna, Samer Marcus, and Michael Odisho.

 2006

-Youmaran police escape
+Youmaran police chase & arrest

-On 14 February 2006, Youmaran was spotted by police at a house in Woodcroft, Sydney which police had staked out.
-Youmaran got into the front passenger seat of a green Mercedes at about 6:15pm.
-Police tailed the Mercedes at speeds of up to 200 km/h across the M2 and M7 motorways, but the pursuit was called off due to safety concerns.
+On February 14, 2006, law enforcement officers identified Youmaran at a residence in Woodcroft, Sydney, which was under police surveillance.
+At approximately 6:15 p.m., Youmaran entered the passenger seat of a green Mercedes-Benz.
+Authorities initiated a high-speed pursuit, with speeds reaching 200 km/h on the M2 and M7 motorways.
+However, the chase was ultimately called off due to safety concerns.

-The following day, a 24-year-old man believed to be involved in the pursuit was arrested and taken to Green Valley Police Station for questioning.
-Shortly after detectives seized the Mercedes involved in the pursuit from a home in Cecil Hills.
-They performed forensic tests on the vehicle.
+The day following the pursuit, a 24-year-old male suspected of involvement was apprehended and taken to Green Valley Police Station for interrogation.
+Shortly thereafter, detectives impounded the Mercedes-Benz from a residence in Cecil Hills, which was believed to be the vehicle used in the pursuit.
+Forensic examinations were then conducted on the vehicle.